aspose-words/Aspose.Words-for-.NET/README.md

 ##How to use the Examples?

 Firstly make sure that you have downloaded and installed the latest version of [Aspose.Words for .NET](http://www.aspose.com/community/files/51/.net-components/aspose.words-for-.net/category1188.aspx).
-We recommend using the .MSI installer for fast installation and seamless intergration with the examples.
+We recommend using the .MSI installer for fast installation and seamless integration with the examples.

 Download the examples from the above link.
-The solution files for Microsoft Visual Studio 2005, 2008 and 2010 are provided with the examples.
+The solution files for Microsoft Visual Studio 2005, 2008, 2010 and 2012 are provided with the examples.

-Once downloaded you can open the examples by opening the appropriate solution file (.sln) according to the version of Visual Studio installed on your system.
+Once downloaded you can open the examples by opening the appropriate solution file (.sln) according to the version of Visual Studio or your other development tool installed on your system:

-- Aspose.Words.Samples.2005.sln - Open with Microsoft Visual Studio 2005
+- Microsoft Visual Studio 2005 – Open Aspose.Words.Examples.2005.sln
-- Aspose.Words.Samples.2008.sln - Open with Microsoft Visual Studio 2008
+- Microsoft Visual Studio 2008 – Open Aspose.Words.Examples.2008.sln
-- Aspose.Words.Samples.2010.sln - Open with Microsoft Visual Studio 2010
+- Microsoft Visual Studio 2010 and Microsoft Visual Studio 2012 – Open Aspose.Words.Examples.2010.sln

-The example should be ready to compile.
-Click on "Debug" menu and choose one of the following menu items to start the example:

-- Start Debugging
-- Start Without Debugging
+- MonoDevelop and SharpDevelop can open any version of the solutions above

+The examples are sorted into folders and are ready to compile.
+To run, right click on the corresponding project:

+- Any version of Microsoft Visual Studio - Select Debug and Start New Instance
+- MonoDevelop - Select Run Item
+- SharpDevelop – Select Run Project

 ## Support and Contribution